Professor John Williams

 Professor of Environmental Technology

-I am also the Research Coordinator for the School of Civil Engineering and Surveying.
+I am Professor of Environmental Technology and research lead for the School of Civil Engineering and Surveying.

 I am Director of the Environmental Technology Field Station, a unique facility based at Petersfield wastewater treatment works.
 This facility has laboratories and test beds which allow us to work on pilot scale treatment systems using real sewage.
 It is the base for a major collaboration with Southern Water to create an Innovation Hub for addressing the problems facing small sewage treatment sites.
 The site also hosts pilot plants with other industrial collaborators, such as WPL Ltd.